 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-Many expats think of moving to Russia as embarking on a mysterious and potentially dangerous adventure.
-But in truth, some foreigners seem to have little notion of what the present-day Russian Federation is really like.
-The oppressive Soviet state was dissolved in 1991 and, although modern Russia is still very much overshadowed by its turbulent past, it has emerged as a proud country prepared to assert its place as a global superpower.
+Some foreigners seem to have little notion of what present-day Russia is really like.
+The oppressive Soviet state was dissolved in 1991 and, although some aspects of modern Russia still carry remnants of its turbulent past, it has emerged as a proud country looking to assert its place as a global superpower.

-Most expats relocate to Russia for a senior or managerial position, and to take advantage of the attractive accompanying salary packages.
-Others come to teach English, or to expose themselves to a rich, interesting and complex culture.
+Most expats relocate to Russia for a senior or managerial position in a multinational company, and to take advantage of the attractive salary packages.
+Others come to teach English, or to immerse themselves in a rich, interesting and complex culture.

-Russia is famed for its extremely harsh, cold, dark and long winters, and the severity of the weather cannot be denied.
-However, summers can also be very hot and pleasant, with plants and other wildlife going through impressive growth spurts in the warmer months.
+Russia is famed for its extremely harsh, cold and long winters, and the severity of the weather can't be denied.
+That said, summers are warm and pleasant.
 The further north one goes, the colder the weather and the longer the winter.
 Areas of southern Russia, like the resort city of Sochi, have far more temperate climates.